Efficient Reasoning with Hidden Thinking: Methodology

 \paragraph{Explanatory Prompts.}

-A single hidden representation $H_{\texttt{<CoT>}_{(s)}}^{(i)}$ alone is insufficient to guide Heima Decoder $f_{\eta_s}(\cdot)$ toward reconstructing the original reasoning stages, as language models generally rely on textual instructions to scaffold the generation process.
-Thus, we provide the explanatory prompt for Heima Decoder to enhance usability and interpretability.
-We use the following prompt, \begin{quote} \emph{``According to the question: $[X_q^{(i)}]$, can you explain the thinking progress of $\texttt{<CoT>}_{(s)}$?''} \end{quote} These explanatory prompts ensure that the output reasoning process remains (i) aligned with the original query $[X_q^{(i)}]$ and (ii) consistent with the hidden reasoning encoded by Heima Encoder.
-More formally, the prompt provides extra text $X_{e}$ that conditions the decoding distribution as follows,
+The single hidden representation $H_{\texttt{<CoT>}_{(k)}}$ alone is insufficient to guide the interpreter $\mathcal{I}_{\theta_k}(\cdot)$ toward reconstructing the original reasoning texts, as language models generally rely on textual instructions to scaffold the generation process.
+Thus, we provide the explanatory prompt for interpreter to enhance usability.
+We use the prompt as follows, \begin{quote} \emph{``According to question: $X_q$, can you explain the thinking progress $\texttt{<CoT>}_{(k)}$?''} \end{quote} This kind of prompt ensures that the output reasoning process remains (i) aligned with the original query $X_q$ and (ii) consistent with the hidden representations contained in thinking tokens.